jakobharder/anno1800-jakobs-mods/mods/addon-city-variations/README.md

 Only with DLC `The High Life` and DLC `Tourist Season`.
 Can be disabled with iMYA tweaks.

+### Small Post Office

+Functoinal post office fitting into smaller OW towns.

+Only with DLC `Empire of the Skies`.

 ## Skins and Shift+V Variations

 Note: `Shift+V` is blocked on already built buildings.